-Regular full-time and part-time employees will be granted paid leaves of absence for required jury duty.
+Regular full-time and part-time employees will be granted paid leaves of absence for required jury duty in accordance with current state law.
 Such employees will be required to turn over any compensation they receive for jury duty, minus mileage reimbursement, to the city in order to receive their regular wages for the period.
 Time spent on jury duty will not be counted as time worked in computing overtime.